dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 macro at the NotOpen statement if an error occurs.
 Therefore, an error means that

-the workbook isn’t open, and the function returns False.
+the workbook isn't open, and the function returns False.
 If the workbook  is open, no error occurs, and the function returns True.

 CHAPTER 12  Error-Handling Techniques    199

-Here’s another variation on the WorkbookIsOpen function.
+Here's another variation on the WorkbookIsOpen function.
 This version uses On Error Resume Next to ignore the error.
-But the code checks Err’s Number property.
+But the code checks Err's Number property.
 If Err.Number is 0, no error occurred, and the workbook is open.
 If Err.Number is anything else, it means that an error occurred (and the workbook

-isn’t open).
+isn't open).

 Function WorkbookIsOpen(book) As Boolean